flozero/react-forms-comparaison/readme.md

 - examples come with some good accessibility examples
 - The doc is well structured and have a lot of advanced pattern examples to work with.
 - A lot of code example cookbook on their github https://github.com/react-hook-form/react-hook-form/tree/master/examples
+- The lib is giving you resolver to use a lot of validation schema tools like yup, zod etc

 Last point the fact they have their own youtube channel is a great tool for dev experience.
 We all love live coding videos.